NVM Express: History

 In March 2014, the group incorporated to become NVM Express, Inc., which as of November 2014 consists of more than 65 companies from across the industry.
 NVM Express specifications are owned and maintained by NVM Express, Inc., which also promotes industry awareness of NVM Express as an industry-wide standard.
 NVM Express, Inc. is directed by a thirteen-member board of directors selected from the Promoter Group, which includes Cisco, Dell, EMC, HGST, Intel, Micron, Microsoft, NetApp, Oracle, PMC, Samsung, SanDisk and Seagate.

 In September 2016, the CompactFlash Association announced that it would be releasing a new memory card specification, CFexpress, which uses NVMe.

 NVMe Host Memory Buffer (HMB) feature added in version 1.2 of the NVMe specification.
 HMB allows SSDs to use the host's DRAM, which can improve the I/O performance for DRAM-less SSDs.
-For example, HMB can be used for cache the FTL table by the SSD controller, which can improve I/O performance.
+For example, HMB can cache the FTL table by the SSD controller, and HMB can temporarily hold data while it is being written to the flash memory.
 NVMe 2.0 added optional Zoned Namespaces (ZNS) feature and Key-Value (KV) feature, and support for rotating media such as hard disk drives.
 ZNS and KV allows data to be mapped directly to its physical location in flash memory to directly access data on an SSD.
 ZNS and KV can also decrease write amplification of flash media.